IncrediDev/ISpooferMotion/README.md

 # ISpooferMotion

 **ISpooferMotion** is an animation spoofing utility designed for Roblox developers and animators.
-It helps you quickly upload and apply animation overrides, streamlining your workflow with powerful features like automatic cookie detection and instant animation uploads.
+It helps you quickly upload and apply animation overrides.

 ## Features